aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 You can try adding arbitrary PDF and HTML data from an S3 bucket with the data preparation script used in the Sort Benchmark demo above.
-This script is not optimized for arbitrary datasets, so the answer quality may vary.
-However, we have found positive results with data similar to the academic research papers and HTML data from the Sort Benchmark dataset.
+This script is not optimized for arbitrary datasets, so the answer quality may vary if the data needs to be prepared differently from the demo.

 WARNING: Processing data using the Sort Benchmark data preparation script will send your data to OpenAI, and optionally Amazon Textract for calls to their AI services.
 Consider whether this is acceptable if you are using a non-public website for testing.

-1. Run the Sycamore S3 Crawler container with one or two additional parameters:
+1. Run the Sycamore S3 Crawler container with additional parameters:
 ```
 docker compose run sycamore_crawler_s3 _bucket_ _prefix_

 # for example to load the single file that's automatically downloaded via HTTP:
 docker compose run sycamore_crawler_s3 aryn-public sort-benchmark/pdf/2004_Nsort

 # or to load all the PDFs that are in the S3 bucket:
 docker compose run sycamore_crawler_s3 aryn-public sort-benchmark/pdf
 ```